192d-Cyberspace-Control-Squadron/dod-cac-readbarcode/CONTRIBUTING.md

 ## Getting Started

-dod-warning is a React component used to provide the DoD USG Warning banner for websites.
+dod-cac-readbarcode is a typescript libary used to extract the data from the PDF417 barcode.

 To set up your development environment for a React project, follow these steps: